 - History of ISO 15118

-- Integration of EVs into the Smart Grid
+- Vehicle-to-Grid — Integrating EVs into the Grid

 - Secure Communications Powered by Plug & Charge